-During the packing phase, the Cancer Patient may get upset when their belongings are put in boxes for transfer instead of being immediately teleported to their final destination at the new home.
-You might need to explain, multiple times, that boxes and bins and lifting and carrying and transporting things are all part of the magic of the moving process.
-Actual magic is not.
+During the packing phase, the Brain Cancer Patient may get upset when their belongings are put in boxes for transfer instead of the boxes and belonging being immediately teleported to their final destination at the new home.
+You might need to explain, multiple times, that boxes and bins and lifting and carrying and transporting things are all part of the magic of the moving process, while actual magic is not.

-The Cancer Patient may insist they need random items immediately after said items have been packed and set aside for movers.
-These items will generally be things the Cancer Patient has not touched in two-six months and may include articles like a laptop, a printer, checkbooks, a specific Good House Keeping magazine, nail clippers, a scale, a bottle of wine, some notes from the doctor, a silver necklace with a J on it, a pair of favorite flip flops they don’t necessarily want to wear but just want to make sure are packed properly, apple cider, a microwave, a keurig machine, an ipod (as well as the doc that goes with it), a toothbrush, a bag of makeup, a cup of pens, some scissors, a coaster, hand soap, and a holiday-themed table runner.
+The Brain Cancer Patient may insist they need random items immediately after said items have been packed and set aside for movers.
+These items will generally be things the Brain Cancer Patient has not touched in two-six months and may include hypothetical articles like a laptop, a printer, checkbooks, a fall 2010 Good House Keeping magazine, nail clippers, a bathroom scale, a bottle of Pinot Noir from Tobin James Wine Cellars, a silver necklace with a J on it, a pair of favorite flip flops they don’t necessarily want to wear but just want to make sure are packed properly, packets of apple cider, a microwave, a Keurig machine, an ipod (as well as the doc that goes with it), a travel toothbrush, a bag of special event makeup, a cup of pens, some scissors, a coaster, hand soap, and a holiday-themed table runner.
 Just as examples.

-If the Cancer Patient is a hoarder, try placing things like their four bathroom trashcans, 18 Christmas coffee mugs, and two microwaves next to each other so the Patient can a) pick out their favorite of the bunch and b) potentially see for themselves that they can get rid of excess items.
-This extra effort may prove to be useless, but even if it works one in a dozen times, it will have been worth it.
+If the Brain Cancer Patient is a hoarder, try placing things like their two microwaves, four bathroom trashcans, 18 Christmas coffee mugs, 23 towels, and 62 watches next to each other so the Patient can pick out their favorites of the bunch and potentially see for themselves that they can get rid of at least some of the excess items.
+This extra effort may indeed prove to be useless, but even if it works once every dozen times, it will be worth it.

-If, by chance, you do let your exhaustion get the better of you and react with frustration in a moment of your own weakness, find a way to immediately call an end to the unpacking and get the Cancer Patient to sleep asap.
-Otherwise, you might be inviting the Cancer Patient to relieve their own moving day stress by providing you with an itemized list of 30 years of your own personal shortcomings as a daughter (or brother or friend or whatever your personal relationship with the Cancer Patient is).
-If the Cancer Patient does get agitated and isn’t taken directly to bed, they may begin poking at old, gaping, unresolved wounds.
-If this happens, remember them to be a Cancer Patient and do not, under any circumstances, try to reason with them.
+If, by chance, you do let your exhaustion get the better of you and react with frustration in a moment of your own weakness, find a way to immediately call an end to the unpacking and get the Brain Cancer Patient to sleep as soon as possible.
+Otherwise, you might be inviting the Brain Cancer Patient to relieve their own moving day stress by providing you with an itemized list of 36 years of your own personal shortcomings as a daughter (or brother or friend or neighbor or whatever your personal relationship with the Brain Cancer Patient is).
+If the Brain Cancer Patient does get agitated and isn’t taken directly to bed, they may begin poking at old, gaping, unresolved wounds.
+So if this happens, remember them to be a Brain Cancer Patient and do not, under any circumstances, try to reason with them.
 Walk away.
 Go to bed.
 Leave.
-Remember that there will be a moment, though it seems both all too soon and all too far away, that you will grieve and miss the Cancer Patient, in spite of the fact all you feel like you see anymore is the cancer.
+Remember that there will be a moment, though it seems both all too soon and all too far away, that you will grieve and miss the Brain Cancer Patient, in spite of the fact all you feel like you see anymore is their most frustrating, stubborn, annoying, hurtful qualities because of the cancer.

-If the Cancer Patient informs you they think you seem to live a miserable existence and they believe it’s because you haven’t allowed Jesus into your life as your personal lord and savior, don’t scream out the words “YEAH WELL YOU SEEM PRETTY FUCKING MISERABLE, TOO!”
+If the Brain Cancer Patient informs you they think all the problems in the world stem from the fact that they think you live a miserable existence and they believe it’s because you haven’t allowed Jesus into your life as your personal lord and savior, don’t scream out the words “YEAH, WELL YOU SEEM PRETTY FUCKING MISERABLE, TOO, YOU SLOBBERING, STUPID, BRAINLESS ASSHOLE!”
 Don’t yell at all.
-Instead, try hugging the Cancer Patient.
-Tell them you love them, and you’re sorry it doesn’t always seem that way because you have such hatred for the cancer itself.
+Instead, try hugging the Brain Cancer Patient.
+Tell them you love them, and you’re sorry it doesn’t always seem that way.
 Tell them you wish with every ounce of your being that you could come to a place of understanding and forgiveness with them before they die.
-Tell them you want to fix your relationship and hope to fix your relationship and will do everything to fix your relationship in the time there is left, as long as they try, too.
-Leave them with a joke.
-Know that other people can help with the rest of the unpacking and it will actually be better for the Cancer Patient that you don’t take care of everything.
+Tell them you want to fix your relationship and hope to fix your relationship and will do everything in your power to fix your relationship in the time there is left, as long as they please try, too.
+Tell them you never asked for this, either.
+Any of it.
+And you don’t mean to be disappointing or upsetting or “sinful” or different, but you’re really just trying to be authentic by any means necessary.
+Leave them with this thought.
+Better yet, leave them with a joke.
+Know that other people can help with the rest of the unpacking and it will actually be better for the Brain Cancer Patient that you don’t always take care of everything for them.
 Don’t judge yourself for all the emotions the move brings up in you.
 Let yourself feel the anger.
 The Sadness.
 Resentment.
 Exhaustion.
 Just feel it.
 Cry.
 Scream.
 Meditate.
 Breathe.
 Write it out.
-Don’t go home and drink, you shouldn’t be drinking anyway.
+Don’t go home and drink yourself, you shouldn’t be drinking anyway.
 Don’t go home and eat.
 It’s been a long day and you’re not even hungry.
-Just try to be a better daughter, or brother or friend, tomorrow.
-Try to get some rest tonight.
-Do the best you can in any given moment.
+Don’t beat yourself up.
+Don’t bitch and moan.
+Just try to be a better daughter (or brother or friend or cousin or neighbor) tomorrow.
+Tonight, try to rest.
+Wake up and just do the best you can in any given moment.
 Evaluate.
 Expel.
 Evolve.
 Repeat.